modalpdx/OTP/README.md

 You first create a key "page" using keygen.
 Due to the nature of OTP encryption (it's all position-based) the size of the key "page" must be greater than the size of the message to encrypt.
-Then the otp_enc client program is then used to send the key "page" and the message to the otp_enc_d server for encryption.
+Then the otp_enc client program is used to send the key "page" and the message to the otp_enc_d server for encryption.
 The otp_enc_d server sends back the encrypted message which is then output to stdout (redirect to a file to capture the content).

 The otp_dec client program can then be used to send the same key "page" and the encrypted message to the otp_dec_d server for decryption.
 The otp_dec_d server sends back the decrypted message which is then output to stdout (redirect to a file to capture the content).